blakeohare/crayon/Tutorials/intro-intermediate/index.md

   a = 3;
   b = 4;
   if (a * b == 12) {
-    print("This program is not exciting.
+    print("This program is not very exciting.
 I apologize.");
   }
 }
 ```